Find out what some of our graduates are doing today in pursuing their successful careers.

 Hydraulic braking systems incorporate boosters, special brake lines and force multipliers to provide the adequate leverage needed to slow down and stop multiple-ton vehicles.
 However, the guiding principle remains the same: You can’t compress a liquid.

-As stated above, hydraulic brake fluid does not compress.
-The force applied at the braking mechanism translates into force at the wheel assembly.
+Hydraulic brakes work by transporting pressurized brake fluid directly to the wheel assembly to stop the vehicle.
 The brake booster multiplies pressure, so a slight depression of the brake pedal can slow and stop a vehicle that weighs thousands of pounds.

 Air brakes, on the other hand, operate on the principle of stored, compressed air.
 Air pressure acts upon the wheel brake assembly to operate the brakes and safely slow the vehicle.
 Air brakes are common on large semitrailers because they can couple and uncouple very easily and handle very heavy loads.